Flywheel energy storage: Uninterruptible power supplies

 Flywheel power storage systems in production as of 2001 had storage capacities comparable to batteries and faster discharge rates.
 They are mainly used to provide load leveling for large battery systems, such as an uninterruptible power supply for data centers as they save a considerable amount of space compared to battery systems.

 Flywheel maintenance in general runs about one-half the cost of traditional battery UPS systems.
 The only maintenance is a basic annual preventive maintenance routine and replacing the bearings every five to ten years, which takes about four hours.
-Newer flywheel systems completely levitate the spinning mass using maintenance-free magnetic bearings, thus eliminating mechanical bearing maintenance and failures.
+Newer flywheel systems completely levitate the spinning mass using maintenance-free magnetic bearings, thus reducing bearing maintenance and failures.

 Costs of a fully installed flywheel UPS (including power conditioning) were (in 2009) about $330 per kilowatt (for 15 seconds full-load capacity).

 Test laboratories

 A long-standing niche market for flywheel power systems are facilities where circuit breakers and similar devices are tested: even a small household circuit breaker may be rated to interrupt a current of 10,000 or more amperes, and larger units may have interrupting ratings of 100,000 or 1,000,000 amperes.
 The enormous transient loads produced by deliberately forcing such devices to demonstrate their ability to interrupt simulated short circuits would have unacceptable effects on the local grid if these tests were done directly from building power.
 Typically such a laboratory will have several large motor–generator sets, which can be spun up to speed over several minutes; then the motor is disconnected before a circuit breaker is tested.